LPgenerator/django-db-mailer/README.rst

         # slug was defined on db template
         slug='welcome',

-        # recipient can be list, or separated with comma or simple string
+        # recipient can be list, or str separated with comma or simple string
         # 'user1@example.com' or 'user1@example.com, user2@example.com' or
-        # ['user1@example.com', 'user2@example.com'] or Mail group slug
+        # ['user1@example.com', 'user2@example.com'] or string Mail group slug
         recipient='user1@example.com',

         # All *args params will be accessible on template context